-- Make sure your cell phone is easily accessible and fully charged - Be aware of open buildings where you can use a phone - Take major, public paths rather than less populated shortcuts - Avoid dimly lit places and talk to campus services if lights need to be installed in an area - Avoid putting music headphones in both ears so that you can be more aware of your surroundings, especially if you are walking alone - Walking back from the library very late at night is sometimes unavoidable, so try to walk with a friend. - Carry a noisemaker (like a whistle) on your keychain.
+- Make sure your cell phone is easily accessible and fully charged - Be aware of open buildings where you can use a phone - Take major, public paths rather than less populated shortcuts - Avoid dimly lit places and talk to campus services if lights need to be installed in an area - Avoid putting music headphones in both ears so that you can be more aware of your surroundings, especially if you are walking alone - Walking back from the library very late at night is sometimes unavoidable, so try to walk with a friend. - Carry a noisemaker (like a whistle) on your keychain with a small flashlight. - If walking feels unsafe, call public safety, 573-248-6268.